 Building Envelopes.
-As discussed at the workshop, the code uses a measurement tool in singlefamily zones to analyze if there is adequate area for a residential structure, at CMC 17.19.030.D.3 Building Envelopes.
-Currently this section of code only defines an adequate size building envelope in the single family residential zones, and is usually necessary in order to require a change to lot width, when a development proposes narrow, pie-shaped lots.
+The development code uses a measurement tool in single-family zones to analyze if there is adequate area for a residential structure, at CMC 17.19.030.D.3 Building Envelopes.
+Currently this section of code only defines what an adequate size building envelope should be in the single family residential zones, and does not have a standard for multifamily zones.
 This measurement tool is not a setback standard.
+The practical purpose is to determine during evaluation of proposed preliminary plats if there needs to be adjustments to a lot width or depth for the pie-shaped lots (or other odd-shaped lots) to accommodate at least a 40-foot by 40-foot building.
 The amendments to this section would define an adequate building envelope in multi-family zones.

 Double Frontage Lots.
 A double-frontage lot is when a single row of lots has street frontage on both the front and the back of the lot.
 Currently the code does not allow this design of lots, unless it separates the subdivision from an arterial or collector road.
-The provisions regarding the design of the allowed-type of double-frontage lots at CMC 17.19.030.D.6 Double Frontage Lots, is discretionary and often must be clarified through SEPA mitigation measures.
+That provision is not proposed to change.
+The provisions regarding the design of the double-frontage lots (when allowed) are discretionary and often must be clarified through SEPA mitigation measures (Refer to CMC 17.19.030.D.6 Double Frontage Lots).
 As such, staff has proposed to clarify the intent of the provisions and the design standards to avoid future misinterpretations, or SEPA mitigation.
 The intent is to safely separate the residential structures in the subdivision from arterial and collector traffic, and to avoid creating an unattractive massing of tall buildings along that corridor, which negatively affects those traveling (walking, biking, or driving) on that roadway.

-Staff has proposed a change to the discretionary language in regard to landscape buffers between the lot and the road.
+Proposed amendments will clarify the standards for landscape buffers between the lot and the road.
 A new figure to this section of code is also proposed to graphically represent the design intent of the provisions.